natalieagus/50005/docs/Labs/02-Lab2-TinyOS.md

 .macro Yield()	SVC(7)		| Give up remaining quantum
 ```

 Note that this is just for **convenience**.
 The macro declarations are made so that we can conveniently write `Halt()` as part of our instruction instead of the more unintuitive version of it, e.g: `SVC(0)`.

+The SVC Handler is the specific part of the operating system or kernel that responds to the SVC instruction.
+When an SVC instruction is executed, the processor switches to a privileged mode and begins execution of the SVC Handler.
+This handler is responsible for interpreting the request made by the SVC instruction (often by examining the argument or system call number provided with the SVC), carrying out the requested operation, and then returning control back to the user-space application, often with some result.
+{:.note}

 The next few sections contain explanations about each of the handlers that are already implemented for you.

 ### Halt Handler